99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   Producers: SDK, Kinesis Producer Library KPL, Kinesis Agent, monitor log files.
   ProvisionedThroughputExceeded: too many inputs in a shard, solution: use highly distributed partition key, retries with exponential backoff, increase shards

 Consumers: custom with SDK, Kinesis Client Library, Lambda ecc... can have multiple consumers getting from the same shards.
 Shared fan out consumer: max 2mb/s split between all consumers of a shard (pool model) Enhanced fan-out Consumer: 2mb/s per consumer per shard by subscribing (push model to subscribers)

+Kinesis Producer Library (KPL): simplifies producer application development, allowing developers to achieve high write throughput to a Kinesis data stream. helps you write to a Kinesis data stream.

-  Kinesis Client Library KLC
+Kinesis Client Library KLC:
 Java library that helps read records from Kinesis Data Stream with distributed apps. sharing the read workload.
 Each shard is to be read by only one KCL instance, 4 shards = max 4KCL instances, 8 = 8 instances

   Kinesis operations:
   - shard splitting: increase the stream capacity: used to divide "Hot shards"